anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The way we communicate with others and with ourselves ultimately determines the quality of our lives.
+Quote: Accept the challenges so that you can feel the exhilaration of victory.

-By: Tony Robbins
+By: George S. Patton